 “It got increasingly hard to do simple tasks,” he says.
 “Like bending over and tying my shoes, or cutting the grass and tending my gardens.
 I couldn’t do those things.”

 His local pulmonology office didn’t give up on him.
-A nurse in the office did some research and found an innovative treatment being offered at the Temple Lung Center.
-The nurse recommended Paul make an appointment.
+A nurse practitioner in the office did some research and found an innovative treatment being offered at the Temple Lung Center.
+The nurse practitioner recommended Paul make an appointment.

 A new procedure offers Paul hope